waveorb/waveorb/README.md

-# Waveorb HQ
+# Waveorb

-This is the headquarters of the [Waveorb Web Application Development Framework.](https://waveorb.com)
+This is the main repositoriy for the [Waveorb Application Development Platform.](https://waveorb.com)

 Created by [Eldøy Projects](https://eldoy.com)